Delivering the English Housing Survey & Scottish Household Survey

 It is a pleasure working closely with the team at CADS.
 Together we design and improve procedures that ensure the best possible fieldwork outcome for the English Housing Survey.

 Together we have rigorously developed the research process to ensure the quality and validity of the data our surveyors collect.
-It is this attention to detail that means we are able to consistently meet the MHCLG’s targets and requirements.
-This means the MHCLG can have total confidence that they are making informed decisions on the basis of the accurate information collected
+It is this attention to detail that means we are able to consistently meet the DLUHC’s targets and requirements.
+This means the DLUHC can have total confidence that they are making informed decisions on the basis of the accurate information collected.

 CADS’ Housing Surveys Helpline